DIT112-V19/group-08/README.md

 2. Tap on Bluetooth button
 3. Once Bluetooth is turned on, tap on connect to car
 4. There are 3 Operational Options: Cruise Control, Manual Control and Parking
-5. For cruise control, tap on it and the car will manoveur and avoid obstacles automatically
+5. For cruise control, tap on it and the car will manoeuvre and avoid obstacles automatically
 6. For manual control, there are 4 directional controls and a speed adjustment slider
 7. [Manual Control]: Forward, Backward, Left and Right buttons moves the car accordingly when tapped (it is possible to hold pressed two adjacent buttons)
 8. [Manual Control]: Speed adjustment slider allows you to drag and slide the cursor to change the car speed